plexguide/Hunter-for-Sonarr/README.md

 http://YOUR_SERVER_IP:8988
 ```

-The URL will be displayed in the logs when Huntarr starts, using the same hostname you configured for your API_URL.
+The URL will be displayed in the logs when Refresharr starts, using the same hostname you configured for your API_URL.

 ### Web UI Settings

-The web interface allows you to configure all of Huntarr's settings without having to restart the container:
+The web interface allows you to configure all of Refresharr's settings without having to restart the container:

 <table>
   <tr>